 The funnel lifted near Arcana.
 As the funnel lifted, the weather office at Fort Wayne issued a Tornado Warning for the counties of Grant, Blackford, Jay, southern Wabash, Huntington, Wells, and Adams.
 The parent thunderstorm proceeded on to the east, and after only about ten minutes decided to put down another tornado, along the same path.

-The Weather Bureau radar at Baer Field shows a strong hook echo about five miles west of Berne Indiana and moving eastward.
+The tornado steamed across farmland near Roll, and then struck Keystone with F4 strength, killing two people.
+It continued to the northeast and hit Linn Grove, causing two more fatalities.
+As it hit Linn Grove, the weather office in Fort Wayne issued the following statement: The Weather Bureau radar at Baer Field shows a strong hook echo about five miles west of Berne Indiana and moving eastward.
 Residents in the Berne area should take immediate precautions for personal safety for a strong possibility of a tornado in the next 30 to 60 minutes.

 In reality, the tornado skimmed the north side of Berne about six minutes after that statement was sent out.
 The Fort Wayne office had no idea that an F4 tornado had already been on the ground for twenty-five miles in Grant County, and for thirty-five miles before it finally reached Berne.
 Twenty-nine people had died and nearly nine hundred were injured when the Fort Wayne office sent out that message.

-The Weather Bureau radar at Baer Field shows the strong hook echo now just a mile or two south of Van Wert and weakening in intensity.
+The twister set its sights on Ohio, and moved into the Buckeye State south of Willshire.
+Five homes were leveled flat to the ground, and a mother and her son were killed.
+The tornado then lifted.
+As the tornado dissipated, the Fort Wayne weather office sent this product: The Weather Bureau radar at Baer Field shows the strong hook echo now just a mile or two south of Van Wert and weakening in intensity.
 Hold the line a minute for a definite report on tornado at Berne.
 The tornado touched down at Berne three miles west and one mile northeast.
 Several houses destroyed and ambulances are rushing to scene.
 Tornado hit between ten and fifteen minutes ago which would be between 8:50 and 8:55 PM EST.

 In the days following the Marion and Linn Grove tornadoes, several witnesses would report having seen two tornadoes in tandem push through the area.
 The known existence of twin tornadoes at Dunlap and from Hillsdale to Monroe County Michigan lend credence to these reports.